Blueberries

 Further reading

-Blueberries, Cranberries and Other Vacciniums, by Jennifer Trehane of Trehane Nurseries, Dorset, England (Royal Horticultural Society 2004), is by far the best text on the subject.
+Blueberries, Cranberries and Other Vacciniums, by Jennifer Trehane of Trehane Nurseries, Dorset, England (Royal Horticultural Society 2004)

 Cultivars available